-The Wait drop-down allows for configuration of a delay after pressing Run (or the trigger event occurs).
+The Wait drop-down allows for the configuration of a delay after pressing Run (or the trigger event occurs).
 The value can be selected from the menu or typed in.
 If typing, be sure to enter a unit (ns, us, s, ms, ks, Ms) to avoid defaulting to the wrong order of magnitude.

 The Run drop-down determines the period of time the pattern generator will generate a pattern for.
-It also automatically changes the horizontal time axis in the plot (unless manually overridden as shown in section 3.2), making it so the Pattern Generator plot always shows a single period of the pattern (if continuous is selected) or the the entire pattern that will be generated (if a time period is selected).
+It also automatically changes the horizontal time axis in the plot (unless manually overridden as shown in Section 3.2), making it so the Pattern Generator plot always shows a single period of the pattern (if continuous is selected) or the entire pattern that will be generated (if a time period is selected).

-The Repeat drop-down is available if the Pattern Generator is set to run for a finite amount of time, and will cause the instrument to generate the pattern the set number of times.
+The Repeat drop-down is available when the Pattern Generator is set to run for a finite amount of time, and will cause the instrument to generate the pattern the set number of times.
 In “continuous” mode this option is greyed out and set to “infinite”.

 3.2 Pattern Signal Controls

 Starting from the top left, the plus () and minus () buttons can be used to add or remove channels.